learn-co-students/experiencing-html-lab-nyc-fe-071018/README.md

 browser is to your
 liking.

-In upcoming lessons, we will learn additional tags which provide us an more ways to describe our content.
+In upcoming lessons, we will learn additional tags which provide us with more ways to describe our content.
 We might be starting with lists today, but soon we'll be on this in exciting ways!